Leedehai/C-include-2-dot/README.md

 # C-include-2-dot

-It is a modification on the [original version](https://github.com/frabcus/cinclude2dot), released under GNU GPL license.
-It seems the original author is no longer maintaining it so I just post it here.
-It requires a Perl interpreter, which is installed on macOS and many Linux distributions by default.
+It is continue of the [version](https://github.com/frabcus/cinclude2dot).
+The code itself is licensed under the GNU GPL v2 license.
+Feel free to use the code as is, or modify it according to your needs.
+It requires a Perl 5 interpreter, which is installed on macOS and many Linux distributions by default.

 ## Usage:
 - for help message: